Willie Velasquez: Biography

 In 1968, Velasquez was boycott coordinator for United Farm Workers and organized strikes at the Rio Grande Valley.
 He founded the Mexican American Unity Council and then later on became field director for the Southwest Council of La Raza in 1970.

 From 1972 to 1974, Velasquez started work on the Southwest Voter Registration Education Project which would have helped Latinos be given more involvement with the voting process.
 Velasquez also hoped that the democratic process was more aware of the Latino vote.

 Velasquez would not live long enough to see his accomplishments flourish.
 He died in 1988 due to kidney cancer.

-Velasquez was survived by his wife Jane Velasquez, daughters Catarina and Carmen and son Guillermo.
+Velasquez was survived by his wife and three children.

 In 1995, Velasquez was posthumously honored with the Presidential Medal of Freedom by President Bill Clinton.